doobeess01/rl-3ngine/README.md

 + Consumables; multi-turn effects like HP regeneration
 + Equipment and equipment slots
 + Staircases; multiple dungeon levels
++ Doors and support for other interactible "dungeon features"

 Procedural generation will not be included here and should be implemented in any games that use this engine.